Barcelona

 Fewer arrivals of people

-The OMD report also shows a decrease in the arrival of people in the Catalan capital.
+The OMD report also shows a decrease in the arrival of people to the Catalan capital.
 In total, during 2025, 124,036 new residents arrived in the city, a figure that, despite being the fourth highest of the century, represents a decrease of almost 5,000 people compared to 2024.
 This flow, however, continues to have a decisive impact on the configuration of Barcelona's citizenry.
 If between 2000 and 2019 a little more than half of the population was born in the capital, currently this group continues to decline and only represents 44.6% of those registered.

 Cargando